Next Competition: March 27, 2021

 Assemble a team of tinkerers and budding engineers to compete for cash prizes in the Curtis Kinetic Science Competition!

-If you are a previous participating school looking for our 5th grade competition please refer to the Curing Rising Stars event.
+If you are a previous participating school looking for our Grade 5 competition please refer to the Curing Rising Stars event.

-Orlando Science Center will be hosting webinars for participating educators to provide deep dives into what makes competition day successful.
+Orlando Science Center will be offering support for participating educators by providing deep dives into what makes competition day successful and various office hours prior to the competition.

-We are also proud to offer Materials Budget Scholarships; please see the application for more information.
+We are also proud to offer Materials Budget Scholarships; please see the separate application for more information.

 2019 Curtis Kinetic Science Competition Winners